pubnub/workshop-raspberrypi/projects-nodejs/LED/README.md

 ### Strobe.js - Lighting up LED

-If you are already familiar with Johnny-Five, using it with raspi-io is pretty straightforward, although does take an extra step compared to the Arduino Uno.
+Using it with raspi-io is pretty straightforward (If you are already familiar with Johnny-Five, you notice it take an extra step compared to the Arduino Uno).

+1. Import modules
+2. Set GPIO pin number (using a pin number in string as 'P1-7')
+3. Let the LED strobe for 200 ms

 ```
 var raspi = require('raspi-io');
 var five = require('johnny-five');
-var board = new five.Board({
+var board = new five.Board({io: new raspi()});
-  io: new raspi()
-});

 board.on('ready', function() {

-  // Create an Led on pin 7 (GPIO4) on P1 and strobe it on/off
+	// Create an led on pin 7 (GPIO 4) and strobe it on/off
-  var led = new five.Led('P1-7'));
+  	new led = five.Led('P1-7');

-  led.strobe();
+  	// Optionally set the speed; Leave blank to set the default, 100ms
+  	led.strobe(200);

 });
 ```